TopologyBench/topologybench.github.io/README.md

 # TopologyBench
+Our work benchmarks physical topologies representing optical fibre networks for open research.

+## Systematic Graph Based Benchmarking for Optical Networks
-**TopologyBench standardises research on core optical networks by setting up a uniform, homogenous and accessible dataset benchmark**
+TopologyBench standardises research on core optical networks.
+The dataset is uniform, homogenous and accessible and contains real-world and synthetically generated physical topologies as graphs.
+This availability of diverse large-scale graphs will enable benchmarking of algorithms and machine learning models.

 ## Open and Accessible Data
 There are three datasets available for download on Zenodo: [https://zenodo.org/records/12593795](https://zenodo.org/records/12593795).